System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 KV-Cache Reuse

 The KV-cache stores the key-value attention matrices computed during the prefill phase (processing all input tokens).
-If the prompt prefix matches a recent request (common because the developer because the developer just typed one character and the context barely changed), we reuse the cached KV matrices and only process the new tokens.
+If the prompt prefix matches a recent request (common because the developer just typed one character and the context barely changed), we reuse the cached KV matrices and only process the new tokens.
 This skips the expensive prefill phase entirely, turning a 100ms computation into a 10ms one.

 Continuous Batching